peruukki/nhl-score-api/README.md

         position); i.e. by how many points (at minimum) the team needs to catch up
       - Note: this value only indicates point differences and doesn’t consider which team is ranked higher if they have the same number of points
-  - `playoffSeries` object: current playoff series related information, only present during playoffs
+  - `playoffSeries` object: current playoff series related information (only present in playoff games), with the fields:
     - `round` *(number)*: the game’s playoff round; `0` for the Stanley Cup Qualifiers best-of-5 series, actual playoffs start from `1`
     - `wins` object: each team’s win count in the series
 - `errors` array: list of data validation errors, only present if any were detected.
 Sometimes the NHL Stats API temporarily contains